christophe-cerin/OnlineML_ESP32/ARDUINO/MQTT-KMEANS-DataFlow.md

 and the very popular online MQTT clients mosquitto_pub and mosquitto_sub.
 Mosquitto is part of the Eclipse Foundation and is an iot project.eclipse.org is sponsored by CEDALO.COM.

+#### Subscribe to a topic / Suscrib to topic
+To subscribe, call the client.Subscribe method with three parameters:

+- topic: string with the subject of the subscription
+- qos: 0 (fire-and-forget), 1 (resend if missed) or 2 (make sure it is not received only once)
+- callback: a function to call when a message from this subject is received.
+It can be nil so only the default handler will be called

+#### Publish to a Topic
+To publish a message, call the client.Publish method.
+It receives four parameters:

+- topic: same topic as before, send a timestamp before disconnecting
+- qos: 0 (fire-and-forget), 1 (resend if missed) or 2 (make sure it is only received once)
+- retained: boolean indicating whether the message must be retained by the server
+- payload: message to publish under the subject